camonater62/typings/README.md

 ## TODO
 - [ ] Better user input
 - [ ] Remove need for extra space once finished typing
-- [ ] Testing on other OS's, so far only WSL2 tested
+- [X] Testing on other OS's, so far only WSL2 tested
 - [x] Remove possiblity of repeated words back-to-back
 - [ ] Improved themes (better compatibility with xterm256 colors)
 - [ ] Explore possibility for 24bit colors
 - [ ] Mouse input
+- [ ] Better accuracy measure

 ## Additional Notes
 - Currently WSL1 is incompatable with Termbox.
 If you want to use this program through WSL, please upgrade to WSL2.
 (It's better anyway)